electronicsguy/ESP8266/README.md

-# ESP8266-Temperature-Sensor-DHT22
+# ESP8266

-Temperature Sensor with DHT22 interfacing with ESP8266
+Stuff I do with this tiny wireless wonder